urani100/liri-node-app/README.md

 ## Movie Request

 The movie-this parameter is used to render information about movies.
-The following syntax must be used to excecute the request: node liri.js movie-this **`<movie name here>`**
+The following syntax must be used to execute the request: node liri.js movie-this **`<movie name here>`**

-This request will return the follwoing information about a movie:
+This request will return the following information about a movie:

 1. The Title
 2. The Year